Early Life and Education of Megan Rapinoe: A Complete Timeline

 Discover the defining moments in the early life of Megan Rapinoe.
 From birth to education, explore key events.

-Megan Rapinoe is a retired American professional soccer player, primarily a winger, renowned for her career with OL Reign in the NWSL and the United States national team.
-Acknowledged as one of the best, she won the Ballon d'Or Féminin and The Best FIFA Women's Player in 2019.
-Rapinoe secured gold medals at the 2012 London Olympics, the 2015 FIFA Women's World Cup, and the 2019 FIFA Women's World Cup.
-She was also a key player in the 2011 World Cup team that finished second.
-She co-captained the national team from 2018 to 2020, alongside Carli Lloyd and Alex Morgan.
-Beyond the US team, she played for Chicago Red Stars, Philadelphia Independence, and magicJack in WPS, and Lyon Women in France.
+Megan Rapinoe is a celebrated American former professional soccer player, primarily a winger, known for her time with OL Reign and the United States national team.
+A Ballon d'Or Féminin and The Best FIFA Women's Player recipient in 2019, she achieved significant success, including Olympic gold in 2012 and FIFA Women's World Cup titles in 2015 and 2019.
+She co-captained the national team from 2018 to 2020 alongside Carli Lloyd and Alex Morgan.
+Besides her accomplishments with the national team, Rapinoe also played for Chicago Red Stars, Philadelphia Independence, and magicJack in Women's Professional Soccer (WPS), as well as Lyon Women in France's Division 1 Féminine.
+Rapinoe is also known for her outspoken activism.

 On July 5, 1985, Megan Anna Rapinoe was born.
-She later became a professional soccer player.
+She is an American former professional soccer player.

 Others born on this day/year

-In 1999, Rapinoe played for the under-14 Northern California state Olympic Development Program (ODP) team.
+In 1999, Megan Rapinoe played for the under-14 Northern California state Olympic Development Program (ODP) team.

-In 2002, Rapinoe was selected for the regional Olympic Development Program (ODP) team.
+In 2002, Megan Rapinoe played for the regional Olympic Development Program (ODP) team.

-In 2004, Rapinoe was named to the McDonald's All-American Girls High School Soccer West Team.
+In 2004, Megan Rapinoe was named to McDonald's All-American Girls High School Soccer West Team.

-In 2007, Rapinoe suffered her second season-ending ACL injury two games into the season.
+In 2007, Megan Rapinoe suffered her second season-ending ACL injury two games into the season, leading to a medical hardship waiver by the NCAA.

 2009: Began relationship with Sarah Walsh

-In 2009, Megan Rapinoe began a relationship with Australian soccer player Sarah Walsh.
+In 2009, Rapinoe began a relationship with Australian soccer player Sarah Walsh.

-During the 2011 FIFA Women's World Cup match against Colombia, Megan Rapinoe scored and celebrated by singing "Born in the U.S.A." into an on-field microphone.
+During the 2011 FIFA Women's World Cup, Rapinoe scored a goal against Colombia and celebrated by singing Bruce Springsteen's "Born in the U.S.A." into an on-field microphone.

 July 2012: Publicly came out as lesbian

-In July 2012, Megan Rapinoe publicly came out as a lesbian in an interview with Out magazine, also stating that she had been in a relationship with Sarah Walsh since 2009.
+In July 2012, Rapinoe publicly came out as a lesbian in Out, stating that she had been in a relationship with Australian soccer player Sarah Walsh since 2009.

 2013: Ended relationship with Sarah Walsh

-In 2013, Megan Rapinoe and Sarah Walsh ended their relationship after approximately five years together.
+In 2013, Rapinoe and Sarah Walsh ended their relationship after approximately five years together.

 2013: Became ambassador for Athlete Ally